logo

 10. Try out Spanish learning videos

-While videos aren’t the same as having a live teacher, they do have a place!
-Let’s use the “On the Beach” theme as an example here, also.
+While videos aren’t the same as having a live teacher, they do have their place!
+Let’s use the “On the Beach” theme as an example here, too.

-If this were a theme in your house and you already learned some songs, vocabulary, and a few of the sub-topics had already been explored, then it would be helpful to use a video.
+If this were a theme in your house and you already learned some songs and vocabulary, and a few of the sub-topics had already been explored, then it would be helpful to use a video.

 The video should make use of some of the words and phrases you covered.
 Use this as a review.
-You could pick out one or two new words to focus on as a learning goal while watching the video to extend it or ignore the new vocabulary and just use it as a review.
+You could pick out one or two new words to focus on as a learning goal while watching the video to extend it, or you could ignore the new vocabulary and just use it as a review.

-If you’re looking for some great videos with a specific topic or for video lessons, check out our YouTube Channel, Spanish Academy TV!
+If you’re looking for some great videos on a specific topic or for video lessons, check out our YouTube channel, Spanish Academy TV!

 11. Enroll your child in online Spanish classes

-The ultimate support in your quest to your child Spanish is to enlist the help of a native Spanish teacher.
+The ultimate support in your quest to teach your child Spanish is to enlist the help of a trained, native Spanish teacher.

 By using an online classroom to provide the bulk of instruction and experience, you can focus on supplying the boost at home using the ideas listed above.